 Naveed Ahmed Janvekar: The advantage of using machine learning based approach to fraud detection is being able to quickly adapt to the evolving space of fraud.
 Traditional fraud analysis approaches mostly require doing data analysis to come up with rule-based conditions which can be manual and less efficient.
 With machine learning we can model complex patterns in the fraud space with better performance and efficiency as compared to traditional approaches.

-Hyperight: What would be your recommendations to those who are just starting to look into this topic, where should they start and what to pay attention to?
+Hyperight: What would be your recommendations to those who are just starting to look into this topic, where should they start and what should they pay attention to?

 Naveed Ahmed Janvekar: My suggestion would be to construct different types of social networks with the data available.
 For example: network of customers and products purchased, network of customer and seller interaction.
 This will help you get information at entity level for different types of connections.
 Pay close attention to the growing size of these networks and efficient ways of handling runtime of feature generation.
 I suggest libraries like NetworKit to generate graph related features due to their superior performance in generating graph features from large datasets since their algorithms are written in C++.

-Hyperight: What’s the best advice you’ve received during your career and what will be your advice for new data enthusiasts?
+Hyperight: What’s the best advice you’ve received during your career, and what would be your advice for new data enthusiasts?

-Naveed Ahmed Janvekar: The best advice I have received so far is to always prioritize projects based on potential impact that will be generated and go above and beyond in making such projects successful.
-Data Science is considered as a generalist role by many, and hence while having data science breadth knowledge is important, my advice would be to also to focus on data science depth knowledge such as mathematical details behind algorithms.
+Naveed Ahmed Janvekar: The best advice I have received so far, is to always prioritize projects based on potential impact that will be generated and go above and beyond in making such projects successful.
+Data Science is considered as a generalist role by many, and hence while having data science breadth knowledge is important, my advice would also be to focus on data science depth knowledge, such as mathematical details behind algorithms.
 This will give you an edge over others in the field.
-Also, being good at storytelling, communicating insights to business stakeholders, building a narrative around your solutions.
+Also, being good at storytelling, communicating insights to business stakeholders, and building a narrative around your solutions.
 Participate in as many data science competitions as possible, participate in publishing research papers and get mentors early on in your career.

 Featured image credits: rupixen.com on Unsplash